 Where can I park?

-On-site parking is available at South and West Halls (Rate: $20, unless an additional event is taking place at Staples Center or LA Live.).
+On-site parking is available at South and West Halls (Rate: $20-25).
 The entrance to South Hall parking is off Venice Blvd., west of Figueroa Street.
 West Hall parking entrance is on LA Live Way, north of Pico.

 Where is the main entrance?